Best Webcam for Zoom Calls in 2026

 What to Look for When Choosing a Webcam for Zoom Calls

-1. Zoom certification Zoom maintains an official hardware compatibility list of certified devices.
+1. Zoom certification Zoom maintains an official hardware compatibility list.
 Certified webcams have been tested for autofocus behavior, exposure handling, and audio compatibility with Zoom’s processing layer.
-The Logitech C920x, Brio 500, and Microsoft Modern Webcam are all on this list.
-Uncertified webcams work fine in most cases, but certification eliminates the small subset of compatibility issues — autofocus conflicts, mic processing artifacts — that occasionally appear with non-certified hardware.
+The C920x, Brio 500, and Microsoft Modern Webcam are all certified.
+Uncertified webcams work fine in most cases, but certification eliminates the small subset of compatibility issues that occasionally appear with non-certified hardware.

 2. Autofocus stability over autofocus speed Fast autofocus that hunts is worse for Zoom than slightly slower autofocus that holds.
 Zoom’s compression penalizes focus instability by treating focus changes as new video information, which increases bandwidth usage and can trigger automatic quality reduction.
-Prioritize webcams with confident, stable autofocus — Logitech’s implementation is the benchmark — over webcams that advertise fast autofocus without specifying stability.
+Prioritize webcams with confident, stable autofocus — Logitech’s implementation is the benchmark.

-3. Microphone quality matched to your audio setup If you use a headset or dedicated USB microphone for Zoom calls, webcam microphone quality is irrelevant — Zoom will use your selected audio input instead.
-If the webcam mic is your primary audio source, the Logitech C920x’s dual stereo setup is the best built-in option in this price range.
-Avoid webcams with aggressive hardware noise cancellation if you’re relying on the built-in mic — Zoom’s software suppression stacked on top produces over-processed audio.
+3. Microphone quality matched to your audio setup If you use a headset or dedicated USB microphone for Zoom calls, webcam microphone quality is irrelevant — Zoom will use your selected audio input.
+If the webcam mic is your primary audio source, the C920x’s dual stereo setup is the best built-in option in this price range.
+Avoid webcams with aggressive hardware noise cancellation — Zoom’s software suppression stacked on top produces over-processed audio.

-5. Software requirements and system overhead Logitech’s Logi Options+ software is lightweight and optional — the C920x and Brio 500 deliver full webcam functionality without it.
+5. Software requirements and system overhead The C920x and Brio 500 deliver full webcam functionality without software.
+Microsoft’s Modern Webcam needs no software at all.
 Razer Synapse for the Kiyo Pro is heavier and required for advanced features.
-Microsoft’s Modern Webcam needs no software at all.
-If you’re running Zoom on an older machine or one with limited RAM, webcam software overhead matters — prioritize plug-and-play options.
+If you’re running Zoom on a machine with limited RAM, webcam software overhead matters — prioritize plug-and-play options.

 FAQ